mauroerta/buy-right/README.md

 The `src/app` directory contains the website's pages, and the `src/components` directory contains reusable components.

-The e2e tests are located in the `e2e` directory.
+The e2e tests are located in the `tests` directory.
 The tests use Playwright to interact with the website and make assertions.

 ## Educative